 Tai Po Lookout Tower, Observation tower in Tai Po, Hong Kong.

-Inscriptions at the base tell stories of New Territories residents who protected their land and rebuilt after World War II.
-These dedications show how the local community keeps its past alive.
+Inscriptions at the base of the tower honor residents of the New Territories who protected their land and rebuilt their lives after World War II.
+These dedications give the site a personal meaning that goes beyond the view from the top.

 The community of curious travelers